philipkiely/corvette/README.md

 Corvette is a static site generator that creates a directory listing similar to an autoindex.

-Corvette is created by [Philip Kiely](https://philipkiely.com) and open source under the MIT License.
-Corvette is sponsored by [PK&C](https://pkandc.com).
+EXAMPLE IMAGE HERE

+To see Corvette in action on a live site, check out [https://philipkiely.com/assets/](https://philipkiely.com/assets/).

 ## Installation

+Corvette is written in Python and installable with pip.

 ## Usage

+Always run Corvette in your build script after your assets folder is generated for distribution to ensure complete, correct paths.

 ## Development